 work with composers

 She has been working with the French composer Pascale Criton since 2010 on the technical and expressive possibilities of a violin tuned in sixteenths of tone.
-From this research comes Circle Process for microtonal violin, which was presented at numerous international festivals and venues as the RedCat in Los Angeles, Center for new Music in San Francisco, BBC Tectonics Festival in Glasgow, London Contemporary Music Festival in London, Musique Action Festival in Nancy, Biennale Musica in Venise.
-Circle Process was broadcasted live two times by the BBC Radio.
+From this research comes Circle Process for microtonal violin, which was presented at numerous international festivals and venues as the RedCat in Los Angeles, Center for new Music in San Francisco, BBC Tectonics Festival in Glasgow, London Contemporary Music Festival in London, Musique Action Festival in Nancy, Biennale Musica in Venise, Ultima Festival Oslo.
+Circle Process was broadcasted live two times on BBC Radio.
 Other pieces have been created by Pascale Criton starting by this first collaboration: Bothsways for violin and cello (Deborah Walker), commissioned and broadcasted by France Musique, Process for quintett (Dedalus), Thresholds, for string trio (Eyvind Kang, D.Walker), Soar, for violin, cello and ondes Martenot (Nathalie Forget, D. Walker), Soar II for 3 voices, violin and cello (Song Circus, D.Walker).

 Since 2011 Silvia has also regularly collaborated with Éliane Radigue, becoming one of the main interpreters of her compositional cycle Occam Océan for acoustic instruments and creating numerous works ranging from the violin solo Occam II to chamber music, performing with many of Éliane’s interpreters (whom she calls her knights!) as Deborah Walker, Julia Eckhardt, Carol Robinson, Dafne Vicente Sandoval, Enrico Malatesta, Rhodri Davies, Angharad Davies, Nate Wooley, Louis-Michel Marion, Dominic Lash.
 In 2019 she was commissioned by Sacrum Profanum Festival (PL) the absolute first transmission of a composition by Éliane Radigue to another performer, the illustrious violinist Irvine Arditti.

 Working collaboratively over several years, Silvia Tarozzi and Cassandra Miller have developed a personal and unique way to create music together.
 Their compositions are not notated, but devised and learned, through a long interchange of experiments in embodied music making.
 The resulting performance lies between improvisation and aurally-transmitted folk music, and is made for sharing with audiences in spaces of deep listening.
 They titled their project A way to begin and it’s conceived as a work in progress which develops as a playground and research space for their friendship.
 In 2018 they performed their first collaborative piece, So close, for violin, voice and pre-recorded tape, in Huddersfield University.
 In 2016 Cassandra composed for Silvia the solo piece Serenata, for violin and voice.
+In 2022 they performed together with BBC Scottish Symphony Orchestra their second collaborative piece, Bismillah meets the Creator in Springtime a commission of Tectonics Festival Glasgow.
+The concert was recorded and broadcast on BBC radio 3.

 as a composer